brassil/newsflash/README.md

 oooo look into what happens when a term wiht <50 gets shown o wait jk it wont. but it will if we do a search

+the WSHandler has some now-deprecated things in it

 ### newsflash algorithms